A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 click the image to see the full listing (new window)

-These are not carefully selected ads, they are the first ads that came up in a random search on Rightbiz.co.uk.
+These are not carefully selected ads, they are the first ads that came up when I did a random search on Rightbiz.co.uk.
 Examples like these are pretty common and you'll find them yourself if you browse through broker created business-for-sale ads at the main marketplaces.
 I choose RightBiz for my examples because Rightbiz disclose stats such as number of views and number of enquiries.

-So what can you do to make your ad stand out, to make it a million times better than broker ads, to make it attract more buyers than the above ads do?
+So what can you do to make your ad stand out, to make it a million times better than broker ads, to make it attract more buyers?
 Simple:

 1. Get the price right